-Section 3.0 Plan Objective: This section defines the purpose of the VIPMP.
+Section 2.0 Plan Objectives: This section defines the purpose of the VIPMP.

-Section 4.0 Vegetation and Pest Management: This section defines routine vegetation and pest management activities to be implemented over the term of the license.
+Section 3.0 Vegetation and Integrated Pest Management: This section defines routine vegetation and pest management activities to be implemented over the term of the license.

-Section 5.0 Avoidance and Protection Measures: This section identifies measures to avoid and protect environmental resources during implementation of routine vegetation and pest management activities.
+Section 4.0 Avoidance and Protection Measures: This section identifies measures to avoid and protect environmental and cultural resources during implementation of routine vegetation and pest management activities.

-Section 6.0 Special-Status Plant and Noxious Weed Inventory Surveys: This section describes special-status plant and noxious weed inventory surveys and associated reporting that will be implemented over the term of the license.
+Section 5.0 Special-Status Plant and Noxious Weed Inventory Surveys: This section describes special-status plant and noxious weed inventory surveys and associated reporting that will be implemented over the term of the license.

-Section 7.0 Water Quality Monitoring: This section describes water quality monitoring and associated reporting to be conducted over the term of the license.
+Section 6.0 Water Quality Monitoring: This section describes water quality monitoring and associated reporting to be conducted over the term of the license.

-Section 8.0 Agency Consultation: This section outlines annual resource agency consulting requirements.
+Section 7.0 Agency Consultation: This section outlines annual resource agency consulting requirements.

-Section 9.0 Literature Cited: This section provides a list of documents or other resources that are referenced in the VIPMP.
+Section 8.0 Literature Cited: This section provides a list of documents or other resources that are referenced in the VIPMP.